 Trying to predict the cumulative impact of various green infrastructure projects on local sewer overflows?
 Want to determine the location and cost of implementation and maintenance?
 The Engineer’s/ Planner’s Tool provides a scenario builder that can help plan the selection, placement, and tracking of GI projects.
 Learn more.

 Interested in seeing the Pittsburgh region's growing number of green infrastructure projects?
-Check out the Regional Green Infrastructure Map to locate GI at work in your community.
-Learn more.
+Check out the 3RWW Green Infrastructure Atlas to locate green infrastructure at work in your community.

 Spotlight on green infrastructure

 Can a green roof be both functional and beautiful?
-See how the Allegheny County Office Building accomplishes both.
+See how the Allegheny County Office Building measures up with monitoring results.
 Learn more.